utsavtyagi/ansible/README.md

 ---

-# ASP.NET Core Detailed Guide with Examples
+# Ansible Detailed Guide with Examples

+## Who This Guide Is For
+This guide is for beginners who want to learn Ansible from scratch with practical examples.

+## What You Will Learn
+- How Ansible works
+- How to install and configure Ansible
+- Writing playbooks and inventories
+- Variables, loops, conditions
+- Windows automation using Ansible

 ## Table of Contents
 1. [Introduction to Ansible](#1-introduction-to-ansible)